-Zcheripurecap extends some M-mode CSRs to hold capabilities or otherwise add new functions. [pcc](#) must grant [ASR-permission](#) to access M-mode CSRs regardless of the RISC-V privilege mode.
+Zcheripurecap extends some M-mode CSRs to hold capabilities or otherwise add new functions.
+[ASR-permission](#) in the [pcc](#) is typically required for access.

 4.7.1.
 Machine Status Registers (mstatus and mstatush)

 The mstatus and mstatush registers operate as described in ([RISC-V, 2023](#)) except for the SXL and UXL fields that control the value of XLEN for S-mode and U-mode, respectively, and the MBE, SBE, and UBE fields that control the memory system endianness for M-mode, S-mode, and U-mode, respectively.